newvoicemedia/vcc-node-code-snippets/interaction-content-download/README.md

 It's used by the `downloadPage` to get all content.

 You can also use the `downloadContent` method to save a binary file.
 You will need to know the interaction GUID and the content key.

+All downloaded content files will have names like:
+`INTERACTION-GUID_CONTENT-KEY.[wav|json|webm]` for example:
+`a8eb14fe-939a-43ff-91ab-acca25cb3d0a_callRecording.wav`.